Falun Gong: Organization

-Spiritual authority is vested exclusively in the teachings of founder Li Hongzhi.
-But organizationally Falun Gong is decentralized, and local branches and assistants are afforded no special privileges, authority, or titles.
+Spiritual authority is vested exclusively in the teachings of Li Hongzhi.
 Volunteer "assistants" or "contact persons" do not hold authority over other practitioners, regardless of how long they have practiced Falun Gong.
-Li's spiritual authority within the practice is absolute, yet the organization of Falun Gong works against totalistic control, and Li does not intervene in the personal lives of practitioners.
-Falun Gong practitioners have little to no contact with Li, except through the study of his teachings.
-There is no hierarchy in Falun Gong to enforce orthodoxy, and little or no emphasis is given on dogmatic discipline; the only thing emphasized is the need for strict moral behavior, according to Craig Burgdoff, a professor of religious studies.

-To the extent that organization is achieved in Falun Gong, it is accomplished through a global, networked, and largely virtual online community.
-In particular, electronic communications, email lists and a collection of websites are the primary means of coordinating activities and disseminating Li Hongzhi's teachings.
+Li stipulates that practitioners of Falun Gong cannot collect money or charge fees, conduct healings, or teach or interpret doctrine for others.
+There is no system of membership within the practice and no rituals of worship.
+Falun Gong operates through a global, networked, and largely virtual online community.
+In particular, electronic communications, email lists and a collection of websites are the primary means of coordinating activities and disseminating Li's teachings.